guyinatuxedo/nightmare/modules/22-movfuscation/asis18_babyc/readme.md

 0x804a17a:      starts at 0x804a0c5
 ```

 The process of figuring out what characters they are checking for is exactly the same as with the first character.
 With that, we can figure out that the first three character it is checking for is `Ah_`.
-THat leaves us with the string `Ah_m0vfu3c4t0r!`, which is the first `14` characters of the string, so we have what we need to make the hash for the flag.
+That leaves us with the string `Ah_m0vfu3c4t0r!`, which is the first `14` characters of the string, so we have what we need to make the hash for the flag.